Gelmo/LiveSplit.MemoryGraph/README.md

 - Open LiveSplit
 - Right-click LiveSplit's window
 - Press `Edit Layout`
+- If you were previously using the ASL file, click the `Scriptable Auto Splitter` entry and then press the `-` icon at the top-left of the `Layout Editor` window.
+If you were not using the ASL file previously, you can skip this step
 - Press the `+` icon at the top-left of the `Layout Editor` window
 - From the context menu that appeared, go to `Other` and then left-click `Roboquest` in the secondary context menu
 - Double-click the new `Roboquest` entry in the main section of the `Layout Editor` window.
 In the new `Layout Settings` window, you should be on the `Roboquest` tab